codelabspro/AutonomousGPT/README.md

 You can also build this into a docker image and run it:

 ```
-docker build -t autonmousgpt .
+docker build -t autogpt .
-docker run -it --env-file=./.env -v $PWD/auto_gpt_workspace:/app/auto_gpt_workspace autonmousgpt
+docker run -it --env-file=./.env -v $PWD/auto_gpt_workspace:/app/auto_gpt_workspace autogpt
 ```

 You can pass extra arguments, for instance, running with `--gpt3only` and `--continuous` mode:
 ```
-docker run -it --env-file=./.env -v $PWD/auto_gpt_workspace:/app/auto_gpt_workspace autonmousgpt --gpt3only --continuous
+docker run -it --env-file=./.env -v $PWD/auto_gpt_workspace:/app/auto_gpt_workspace autogpt --gpt3only --continuous
 ```
 ### Command Line Arguments
-Here are some common arguments you can use when running Auto-GPT:
+Here are some common arguments you can use when running AutonomousGPT:
 > Replace anything in angled brackets (<>) to a value you want to specify
 * `python scripts/main.py --help` to see a list of all available command line arguments.
-* `python scripts/main.py --ai-settings <filename>` to run Auto-GPT with a different AI Settings file.
+* `python scripts/main.py --ai-settings <filename>` to run AutonomousGPT with a different AI Settings file.
 * `python scripts/main.py --use-memory  <memory-backend>` to specify one of 3 memory backends: `local`, `redis`, `pinecone` or 'no_memory'.

 > **NOTE**: There are shorthands for some of these flags, for example `-m` for `--use-memory`.
 Use `python scripts/main.py --help` for more information

 ## 🗣️ Speech Mode

-Use this to use TTS for Auto-GPT
+Use this to use TTS for AutonomousGPT

 ```
-python -m autonmousgpt --speak
+python -m autogpt --speak
 ```

 ## 🔍 Google API Keys Configuration